In this section

 You may have cancer yourself, care for a friend or relative, work as a health care professional or simply want to know more about cancer.

 Below is a video in which you can meet the team and find out a bit more:

 We can help you with the practical and emotional aspects of living with cancer, from finance and benefits support to travel insurance.
 We can also help you with information on health promotion, prevention and detection of cancer.

 Information is available in different languages on request, and is suitable for people with learning difficulties.
 We also offer guided access to the internet.
 We can put you in touch with other groups and organisations that we think will be able to help you, including the Macmillan Benefits Advice Service, the Macmillan Cancer Rehabilitation Team, and local support groups.

 We do run an outreach service at other smaller hospitals in Berkshire (Bracknell Healthspace and West Berkshire Community Hospital), but only at certain times during the week.
 Please contact us to find out when we’ll be at a hospital near you.

 The service is based in the North block of the Royal Berkshire Hospital, in the Berkshire Cancer Centre, in friendly, confidential and quiet surroundings.
 If you have any concerns or questions about cancer, you can drop in without an appointment.
 You don’t need a referral from a doctor or nurse.
 All discussions are in complete confidence and we welcome anyone who needs our help.

 We’re open Monday to Thursday between 9am and 4pm and Friday 9am to 2pm, except bank holidays.

-If you cannot visit the Macmillan Information Centre, we have a telephone service, with an answer phone and can arrange to call you at home.
-We also offer chats virtually.
+If you cannot visit the Macmillan Information Centre, we have a telephone service 0118 322 8700, with an answer phone.
+Alternatively email us at: email@example.com and we can arrange to call you at home or offer you a 'virtual' chat.